dopamin3rgic/dark-parser/README.md

 # Forum-Parser
 This tool can be used to parse HTML files from popular deep/dark web forums.
 This tool does **NOT** crawl the forums (there are plenty of tools that will already do this) and it assumes you have the relevant HTML files stored locally on your machine.
-It currently works with forum threads from RaidForums, ExploitIn, and Omerta.
+It currently works with forum threads from RaidForums, Exploit.in, and Omerta.

 ## Setup
 - Install BeautifulSoup if you don't have it already: `pip install bs4`